Natalie Roles: Career

-She appeared in an episode of Minder, "Opportunity Knocks and Bruises", as Amanda, a nurse and Ray Daley's latest girlfriend.
-She also appeared in ITV medical drama The Golden Hour in 2005.
-In 1999 she played a nurse in The New Professionals.
+She has also appeared in the Minder episode "Opportunity Knocks and Bruises" as Amanda, a nurse and Ray Daley's latest girlfriend.
+In 1999, she played a nurse in The New Professionals, and appeared in Highlander: The Raven.
+Roles guested in the ITV medical drama The Golden Hour in 2005.

 In 2022, Roles was interviewed by former The Bill co-star Suzanne Maddock for a three-part edition of The Bill Podcast, discussing her time on the series and career as a whole.
-Roles has subsequently taken over from Oliver Crocker as the presenter of The Bill Podcast, interviewing her co-stars Beth Cordingly, Raji James, Jane Wall, Pal Aron, Brian Bovell and former executive producer Paul Marquess.
+Roles has subsequently taken over from Oliver Crocker as the presenter of The Bill Podcast, interviewing her co-stars Beth Cordingly, Raji James, Jane Wall, Pal Aron and Brian Bovell, and former executive producer Paul Marquess.

 In 2023, Roles was cast as Abigail Wesley in the fiction podcast Letter from Helvetica, written by and co-starring Andrew Mackintosh, the pair having first worked together on two episodes of The Bill.
 A second series followed in 2024.